Novel regular black holes: geometry, source and shadow: Matter sources for our geometries

 \subsection{Braneworld gravity}

-As stated earlier, we may consider our regular black hole geometry in the context of {\em Brane-World Gravity} \cite{Maartens}.
+As stated earlier, we may also consider our regular black hole geometry in the context of {\em brane-world gravity} \cite{Maartens}.
 To facilitate this, let us introduce a new kind of decomposition of the energy-momentum tensor components in eq.(\ref{eq15}-\ref{eq16}).

 One may note that we have chosen a decomposition such that a part of the energy-momentum tensor is traceless.
 The rest of the energy-momentum is non-zero only when $g\neq 0$ and it satisfies the NEC, WEC, as is evident from the Figure \ref{fig:extramatter}.
 We can exploit this decomposition as follows.
+Recall the well-known effective Einstein equations on the four-dimensional 3-brane embedded in an ambient, curved five dimensional spacetime.
+They are written as,